DinoChiesa/Apigee-Java-Edit-Xml-Node/bundle/README.md

 on private cloud or public cloud instances of Edge.
 It relies on [the custom Java policy](../callout) included here.

+## Disclaimer

+This example is not an official Google product, nor is it part of an official Google product.

 ## Example usage

 In all the examples that follow, you should replace the APIHOST with something like